amoljain2k/AI-Content-Generator-Using-LLM-Model-Llama2/README.md

 <h2>Importing Libraries</h2>
 The code starts by importing the necessary libraries:

-- **streamlit (imported as st)**: a Python library for building web applications for machine learning and data science.
+- **streamlit (imported as st)**: Python library for building web applications for machine learning and data science.
-- **langchain.prompts and langchain.llms**: libraries for working with large language models (LLMs) and generating text prompts.
+- **langchain.prompts and langchain.llms**: Libraries for working with large language models (LLMs) and generating text prompts.

 <h2>Defining the 'getLLamaresponse' Function</h2>
 The getLLamaresponse function takes three inputs: